- Specifications

 Shallow Double Drive Over Receiving Pit

-• Installed under truck scales, or simply in a shallow trench under a driveway
+- Installed under truck scales or in a shallow trench under a driveway

 WHAT MAKES SUDENGA'S PERMANENT PIT UNIQUE?